elap733/NBA-Injuries-Analysis/README.md

 **Fig.16:  Back-to-back sets each season** [Code to recreate plot]( https://github.com/elap733/NBA-Injuries-Analysis/blob/master/src/d04_visualization/plot_bar_back_to_backs.py) <br/>*Additional figure notes: A back-to-back set consists of two or more consecutive games that occur on consecutive calendar days.*

 Rather than increasing, it's clear that the number of back-to-back sets have been decreasing.
 I looked into this further and it appears that [the NBA made a concerted effort to reduce back-to-backs in 2015](https://nba.nbcsports.com/2018/08/10/nba-schedule-reduces-back-to-backs-provides-some-mid-season-homecomings/) after player and team complaints.
 Rather than reduce the number of games played during the regular season, the NBA increased the number of calendar days in the regular season.
-In order to do this however they've steadily shortened the NBA preseason in order to move the start of the regular season from late October/early November to mid-October.
+In order to do this, however, they've steadily shortened the NBA preseason in order to move the start of the regular season from late October/early November to mid-October.

 #### Timing of Serious Injuries